wrkzcoin/wrkz-wallet-pluton/README.md

 $ yarn dev
 ```

-### Packaging for Production
+### Packaging

-First make sure you have the needed dependency `rpmbuild`.
-For example, on arch...

-`yay -s rpm`

-Then, to package apps for the local platform:
+To package apps for the local platform:

 ```bash
 $ yarn package